mParticle/docs/src/pages/integrations/google-cloud-storage/audience/index.md

 ## Uploading Data

-Audience membership updates are uploaded in files no larger than `512 MB`.
-Depending on the volume of data received over a given amount of time, it may take up to `3` hours for data to be reflected within Google Storage.
+mParticle audience membership updates to GCS are handled in batch.
+- The batch upload trigger is file-size-based or time-based, whichever criteria is met first.
+- Those thresholds are currently set as 1GB and 3 hours, respectively.
+- The data delivered to GCS is the delta of users added/removed from an audience since the previous upload, not a full snapshot of the audience.
+- The size of the files that are sent to GCS will be no larger than 512 MB.
+For example, if the bulk forwarder is triggered and there's 600 MB of data, the forwarder will split that into multiple files of < 512MB each.

 ### File structure